Intercultural Perspectives on Teaching and Learning

 Flight: Students book their own travel to coincide with program dates.
 Students should not purchase their plane before receiving proper instructions (which include suggested or requested flight itineraries) during the program's formal orientation class meeting as indicated in the sample syllabus.

-Passport: All program participants are required to have a valid passport, which must have a validation date of January 2014 or later.
+Passport: All program participants are required to have a valid passport.

 Visa to China: With only a few exceptions, most short-term foreign travelers such as US or Canadian passport holders need a tourism visa to enter China (e.g., Shanghai, Beijing).
 For visa requirements and application instructions, visit the People's Republic of China visa link: http://www.nyconsulate.prchina.org/eng/lsqz/.